Exit polls: Defeats for Merkel's party in 2 German states - WTMJ

 Associated Press

-Sunday’s votes for new state legislatures in the southwestern states of Baden-Wuerttemberg and Rhineland-Palatinate kicked off an electoral marathon that culminates in a national election Sept.
+Sunday’s votes for new state legislatures in the southwestern states of Baden-Wuerttemberg and Rhineland-Palatinate kicked off an electoral marathon that culminates in the national election on Sept.
 26. The national vote will determine who succeeds Merkel.

+Amid discontent over a sluggish start to Germany’s vaccination drive, with coronavirus restrictions easing only gradually and infections rising again, Merkel’s Union bloc has been hit over the past two weeks by allegations that two lawmakers profited from deals to procure masks early in the coronavirus pandemic.

-Merkel’s Christian Democratic Union faced a challenging task against two popular state governors from rival parties on Sunday.
-Exit polls for ARD and ZDF television indicated that those governors’ parties — the environmentalist Greens in Baden-Wuerttemberg and the center-left Social Democrats in Rhineland-Palatinate — were set to finish well ahead of the CDU.
+Merkel’s Christian Democratic Union already faced a challenging task against two popular state governors from rival parties.
+Exit polls for ARD and ZDF television indicated that those governors’ parties — the environmentalist Greens in Baden-Wuerttemberg and the center-left Social Democrats in Rhineland-Palatinate — were set to finish first, around 8 percentage points ahead of the CDU.
+Those results, if confirmed, would be the party’s worst in post-World War II Germany in both states.

-Amid discontent over a sluggish start to Germany’s vaccination drive, and with coronavirus restrictions easing only gradually, Merkel’s Union bloc has been hit over the past two weeks by allegations that two lawmakers profited from deals to procure masks early in the coronavirus pandemic.
+Wolfgang Schaeuble, the speaker of Germany’s parliament and a CDU heavyweight, sought to downplay the outcome, arguing that the governors’ personalities had been the decisive factor in the elections.

 In Baden-Wuerttemberg, Germany’s only Green party governor, Winfried Kretschmann, has become popular with centrist voters in 10 years running a region that is home to automakers Daimler and Porsche.
 The region was long dominated by the CDU until Kretschmann won power shortly after Japan’s 2011 Fukushima reactor disaster, which accelerated the end of nuclear power in Germany.